Dinting railway station: Facilities

-The station is staffed part-time (06:30-13:00, weekdays only), with the ticket office on platform 2.
+The station is staffed part-time (6:30 am to 1:00 pm, weekdays only), with the ticket office on platform 2.
 Outside the times listed, tickets must be purchased prior to travel or on the train.
 There is a shelter on this platform, whilst canopies on the buildings on platform 1 offer a covered waiting area when this platform is in use.
 Level access is available to both platforms from the car park and station entrance.
 Train running information is offered via automated announcements, timetable posters and digital CIS displays.

 Services

 There is generally a half-hourly daytime service to Manchester Piccadilly and Hadfield, via Glossop.
 Some peak journeys go directly to and from Hadfield along the north side of the triangle, in order to allow a more frequent service to operate with the same number of train sets.

 Early morning, rush hour and late evening services start and terminate at Glossop.

 Trains operate hourly in the evenings in each direction.